msan622/spring-2014-template/homework1/Homework 1.md

 - **Plot 1: Scatterplot.** Produce a scatterplot from the `movies` dataset in the `ggplot2` package, where `budget` is shown on the x-axis and `rating` is shown on the y-axis.
 Save the plot as `hw1-scatter.png`.

-- **Plot 2: Bar Plot.** Count the number of action, adventure, etc. movies in the `genre` column of the `movies` dataset.
-Plot the results as a bar plot, and save the plot as `hw1-bar.png`.
+- **Plot 2: Bar Chart.** Count the number of action, adventure, etc. movies in the `genre` column of the `movies` dataset.
+Show the results as a bar chart, and save the chart as `hw1-bar.png`.

 - **Plot 3: Small Multiples.** Use the `genre` column in the `movies` dataset to generate a small-multiples scatterplot using the `facet_wrap()` function such that `budget` is shown on the x-axis and `rating` is shown on the y-axis.
 Save the plot as `hw1-multiples.png`.

-- **Plot 4: Multi-Line Plot.** Produce a multi-line plot from the `eu` dataset (created by transforming the `EuStockMarkets` dataset) with `time` shown on the x-axis and `price` on the y-axis.
-Draw one line for each index on the same plot.
+- **Plot 4: Multi-Line Chart.** Produce a multi-line chart from the `eu` dataset (created by transforming the `EuStockMarkets` dataset) with `time` shown on the x-axis and `price` on the y-axis.
+Draw one line for each index on the same chart.

-  You will need to perform some additional transformations of the dataset before being able to generate this plot.
+  You will need to perform some additional transformations of the dataset before being able to generate this chart.
 See the multi-line plot code from class for an example.

-For each plot, use `ggsave()` to save each plot as a `png` image.
+For each chart, use `ggsave()` to save each chart as a `png` image.
 Make sure to set a reasonable width and height.

-To receive full points, you are required to add an appropriate plot title and axis labels to your plots *and* use color consistently in your plots.
-Optionally, consider the other aesthetic aspects of your plot.
+To receive full points, you are required to add an appropriate chart title and axis labels to your charts *and* use color consistently in your charts.
+Optionally, consider the other aesthetic aspects of your chart.
 Play around with the settings for the major/minor tick marks, colors, shape, text, and the legend.

 :warning: You will not receive full points if you only specify the data and use all the default values for the other parameters.